How to deploy a Digital Experience site in Salesforce via the Metadata API

 2. Deploy your Apex

-When you create a Community in Salesforce, a variety of supporting Apex pages, components and classes are automatically generated by Salesforce to provide the basic scaffolding for your site.
+When you create a Community in Salesforce, a variety of supporting Apex pages, components and Apex classes are automatically generated by Salesforce to provide the basic scaffolding for your site.
 This scaffolding includes code and pages to handle user registration, login, password resetting, and so on.
 If you forget these in your deployment, you’re likely to receive an error along the lines of In field: indexPage - no ApexPage named CommunitiesLanding found.
 In Gearset, the default metadata comparison filter includes all things Apex.

 3. Deploy your site